-- As described in our discussion of communication of statistical uncertainty, our presentation of data to inform our regulation of student outcomes and the TEF uses shaded bars to communicate the statistical uncertainty associated with indicators, split indicators, and for some uses, the difference between the indicator and benchmark values. - 2.
-Figure 1 and Figure 2 illustrated how we communicate the distribution of statistical uncertainty through the shaded bars that we show in respect of both: - a.
+- 3. As described in our discussion of communication of statistical uncertainty, our presentation of data to inform our regulation of student outcomes, the TEF and access and participation uses shaded bars to communicate the statistical uncertainty associated with indicators, split indicators, and for some uses, the difference between the indicator and benchmark values. - 4.
+Figure 1, Figure 2, Figure 3 and Figure 4 illustrated how we communicate the distribution of statistical uncertainty through the shaded bars in the student outcomes, TEF and access and participation data dashboards that we show in respect of: - a.
 The observed value of the indicator as a point estimate, reporting the proportion of students that we observe to have achieved a certain outcome or reported a certain experience. - b.
-The observed value of the difference between the indicator and its associated benchmark, as a point estimate. - 3.
+The observed value of the difference between the indicator and its associated benchmark, as a point estimate.
+This is relevant to the student outcomes and TEF data dashboards. - c.
+The observed value of the gap between two indicators of the same split type, as a point estimate.
+This is relevant to the access and participation data dashboard. - 5.
 The shaded bars aim to represent the distribution of statistical uncertainty around the different values that we have calculated to understand a provider's performance.
 They can be thought of as representing a series of discrete confidence intervals around the point estimate we have observed, where each confidence interval in the series corresponds to a different confidence (or significance) level.